 Whether from car crashes, falls, assaults or accidents, traumatic injuries can take many forms and happen anywhere.
-When traumatic injuries occur, quick and professional response can mean the difference between life and death.
-Texas trauma hospitals have advocated for a dedicated state funding to ensure every Texan has access to lifesaving trauma care.
-During the 2019 legislative session, Texas hospitals helped pass legislation supported by by a coalition of organizations representing law enforcement, hospitals, health care professionals, people with disabilities, counties, the judiciary and others that provides a new, sustainable source of trauma hospital funding for designated trauma hospitals.
+When traumatic injuries occur, a quick and professional response can mean the difference between life and death.
+Texas trauma hospitals have advocated for a dedicated state fund to ensure every Texan has access to lifesaving trauma care.
+During the 2019 legislative session, Texas hospitals helped pass legislation supported by a coalition of organizations representing law enforcement, hospitals, health care professionals, people with disabilities, counties, the judiciary and others that provides a new, sustainable source of trauma hospital funding for designated trauma hospitals.

 Texas Trauma Hospitals Are Integral to an Effective Trauma Care System

-More than 280 trauma hospitals in Texas provide lifesaving trauma care to anyone who seeks it, regardless of their ability to pay.
+Nearly 300 trauma hospitals in Texas provide lifesaving trauma care to anyone who seeks it, regardless of their ability to pay.
 As a result, Texas trauma hospitals bear more than $320 million in uncompensated trauma care costs each year.
 While state and federal funding offset just over half of these costs, unreimbursed trauma care exacerbates significant costs to maintain the staff, services and equipment required for trauma designation.
 Trauma hospitals are integral to Texas communities—both as safety nets and as a part of their emergency preparedness and response function.
 Protecting dedicated state funding for Texas trauma hospitals is critical to ensure every Texan can access lifesaving trauma care.